 The Fabry Australia Management Committee is a dedicated set of volunteers, many with a personal connection to Fabry disease.
-The Committee meet 4-6 times a year by teleconference (toll free) including once a year face to face at the Annual Patient Meeting to plan strategy, attend the National Patient Conference / Fabry Retreat and Annual General Meeting (AGM) with the members.
-If you are interested in learning about Committee work or to submit an application to be considered as a Committee member, please contact Fabry Australia.
+The Committee meet 4-5 times a year by teleconference (toll free) including once a year face to face at the Annual Patient Meeting to plan strategy, attend the National Patient Conference / Fabry Retreat and Annual General Meeting (AGM) with the members.
+The Office Bearers of the Committee form the Executive Committee (Managing Director, Chair, Treasurer and Secretary) and they meet each month by Teleconference revieing day to day business and financials.
+If you are interested in learning about Committee work or to submit an application to be considered as a Committee member, please contact Fabry Australia at

-Megan Fookes, OAM, is employed 2 days a week at Fabry Australia serving as the Managing Director of Fabry Australia and is passionate about serving the Fabry disease community of Australia serving on the Committee since 1999.
-Megan's parents were co-founders of Fabry Australia and she is now an Honorary Life Member of Fabry Australia.
-Megan is a qualified school teacher and lives with her husband and two teenage children in Sydney.
-Megan received a Medal of the Order (OAM) on Australia Day 2016 for her services to the rare disease community which she's dedicated to her late father and the Fabry community.
-Megan was a co-founder of Rare Voices Australia serving as their founding Executive Director for 5 years and was a Director on Rare Diseases International.
+Megan Fookes, OAM, is employed by Fabry Australia as their Managing Director and serves on the Management and Executive Committees.
+She is passionate about serving Fabry community and has been involved since its inception in 1994 alongside her parents who were co-founders of the group.
+Megan, formally a school teacher lives with her family in Sydney and received a Medal of the Order of Australia (OAM) on Australia Day 2016 for her services to the rare disease community which she's dedicated to her late father and the Fabry community.

-Sheridan Campbell serves as Chair of Fabry Australia and is pleased to be involved with such a proactive group, to improve the lives of those affected by Fabry disease.
+Sheridan Campbell serves as Chair of the Management and Executive Committees of Fabry Australia.
+She is pleased to be involved with such a proactive group, to improve the lives of those affected by Fabry disease.
 Her father Rick Butler, was the first in her family to be diagnosed with the Fabry gene and she, along with other family members, are affected.
-Sheridan lives with her husband and three young boys in Northern Victoria, where she works as an osteopath.
+Sheridan lives with her husband and three young boys in Northern Victoria, where she works as an osteopath in her own practice.

-"My Name is Linda Schmetzer.
+Linda is Treasurer and serves on the Management and Executive Committees.
+'My Name is Linda Schmetzer.
 I live in Walgett North West New South Wales, which is 7 hours north of Sydney with my husband Gavin.
 I am a Fabry disease patient.
 I have been receiving the lifesaving treatment which I have fortnightly at my local hospital.
 I am looking forward to being able to assist in activities that the Fabry committee run to help others gain greater knowledge of Fabry disease.
-I feel privileged to be part of a very special group of people".
+I feel privileged to be part of a very special group of people'.

 Anne Hunter (VIC)

-Anne Hunter is Secretary of Fabry Australia and works one day a week in the office as Administrative Support.
+Anne Hunter is a voluntary Secretary on the Management and Executive Committees of Fabry Australia.
 Anne is glad to be involved alongside a passionate and caring committee who are working to help raise awareness and support Fabry.
 Anne has a strong Fabry presence in her family on her mother’s side.
 Anne has Fabry as well as her daughter who receives Enzyme Replacement Therapy.
 Anne lives in Melbourne with her husband and two daughters.
-Anne also works part time as administrative support at Rare Voices Australia.

 Dianne Wallyn received the unexpected Fabry diagnosis in 2009 after her sister pursued a diagnosis to heart problems.
 A Brisbane cardiologist first suggested Fabry disease but was obliged to eliminate all other possibilities before requesting the genetic test.
 After her sister’s positive diagnosis, Dianne was told she had a 50 percent chance of having the disease.
 Ever the optimist she assumed the best, however several weeks later the call came in to say that she had also tested positive.
 Dianne is incredibly grateful for the support she received from Fabry Australia in those early days and is pleased to serve on the board to assist others with this disease.
 She calls the Sunshine Coast home and works full-time for an author in Buderim.
 A recent tree-change took her further out of town, swapping the seaside for a laidback country lifestyle and she shares this with her husband and one very